 Behind the door at the front, four slots are visible, labelled 1 to 4.
 Generally, for kinase assays only slots 2 is used!
-Slots 3 and 4 can be heated between 45 and 60 degrees Celsius.
-There is no active cooling.
 Turn the switch above the slot 90 degrees clockwise to open it.
-Make sure that the flat side of the syringe is pointing towards of the instrument and between the two metal holders of the slot.
+Make sure that the flat side of the syringe is pointing towards the instrument and between the two metal holders of the slot.

-Turn the switch to it original position, the slot will close and the syringe will be held in place.
+Turn the switch to its original position, the slot will close and the syringe will be held in place.